 At the end of the game, total up all your winning bids by the amount of companies and special bonus points.
 Whoever has the most points win.
 But be careful though - if you are the country who spends the most during the game, you’re out!
 It's a super interactive experience that turns auction gaming on its head.

 Snack and drink wine on your way to the top of the Ant Hill in this exciting and constantly changing indirect-conflict commodity speculation game.

-New version of the Spiel des Jahres Recommended Big Points with a new theme, more engaging components, and rule tweak cards to make sure every play is different.
+Based on the Spiel des Jahres Recommended Big Points but with a new theme, more engaging components, and rule tweak cards to make sure every play is different.

-Highly interactive with no direct conflict.
 Players move ants along a trail and collect food as they go.
 However, the value of that food depends on how the other ants move.
 Shared incentives mean you are always trying to figure out what the other players are up to.
-Variable "rules cards" tweak the rules to every game so that each play is fresh.
+Variable "rules cards" mean every game play is fresh.

 Become a treasure hunting pirate in Loot of Lima, a multiplayer deduction puzzle where you ask questions and piece together information to find the gold before your opponents.

 Deduction games are games like Clue.
 In Clue, you try to figure out the who/where/how of a murder by asking questions to eliminate suspects.

 Loot of Lima is similar, except Loot of Lima uses a clever coordinate system to give you the sense of searching different spots on Cocos Island.
 Loot of Lima is much harder.
 Not harder to learn, but harder to solve the head scratching puzzle of where the treasure is buried.

 It will stretch your brain to play Loot of Lima, but you'll get to focus all your energy on playing the game, because the rules are straightforward.